-Join Rafael Hernandez for an in-depth discussion in this video Adding email feedback, part of Up and Running with Titanium.
+Join Rafael Hernandez for an in-depth discussion in this video Adding email feedback, part of Learning Titanium.

 Email is porbably the simplest way to introduce user feedback into your application.
 Thankfully Titanium a straightforward way of sending emails directly from your app.
 We'll incorporate user feedback in the preferences panel for our application.
 Remember that we have two different implementations.
 One for IOS and one for Android.
 We'll start with the iOS implementation.
 We'll head to Views, and open the iosprefsview.js file.
 For iOS, we'll create a table that has a row with a label and a button.

 The label will prompt the user to click the button to send email feedback.
 Let's create the table.
 We'll start by typing var pressTable equals TI.UI.createTableView.
 We'll set the table to be zero pixels from the top of the screen.
 Notice that we're not using DPs.
 That's because this is an iOS-specific implementation.
 Now we'll set the height of the table to 325 pixels.
 We'll set the table style to be a grouped table.

 Style, Titanium.UI.iPhone.TableViewStyle.GROUPED.
 Now, we'll set the background color to transparant.
 Finally, we'll set the data source to an array that will create an a moment called prefsRows.
 Before moving on, we'll add the table to the window.
 Win.add prefsTable.